 Even though he considered painting his ‘first love’, Oyston also recalled with pride his adaptation of the Stanislavski System that allowed for the creation of a ‘very special outcome for an audience’ within a three-week rehearsal cycle, he said in interviews with this writer and Waites.

 An opportunity to apply it, drawing on his entire experience as a theatre maker, including his work at RADA in the role of Associate Director on the Acting Shakespeare Course from 1999 to 2003, presented itself with the offer from Monash University in 2006 to take up the position of Artistic Director (Theatre) of its newly formed Institute (later Academy) of Performing Arts.
-At its centre was the Honours program, which underwent considerable revision the following year with the establishment of the Graduate Ensemble, an idea remarkably similar to that of a small theatre company Oyston developed at VCA.
+At its centre was the Honours program designed to teach both performance theory and performance skills, with the Graduate Ensemble as its core unit, an idea remarkably similar to that of a small theatre company Oyston had developed at VCA.
 There was a big difference, though.
 Rather than three years, Oyston now had just one year to improve and refine the young actors’ skills.
 ‘To me, that has been an exploration as much as a challenge,’ he said in an interview we held in March 2009, between classes constructed as rehearsals.

 To minimise the pressure and create a calm learning environment, Oyston shifted the emphasis from acquiring one skill after another to what he described as ‘a layering of one skill on top of another whereby the first skill pervades into the second, into the third and so on’.
 Aware of the centrality of Stanislavski in actor training in much of the western world, Oyston tailored the System to a three-week rehearsal schedule by joining up two or three of the methods ‘into one kind of a rehearsal process’.
 He promptly clarifies: ‘For instance, they’d have three layers going on—the circles of concentration, actions and objectives all in one kind of rehearsal.’2.